mdnaim2004/mdnaim2004/README.md

 ---

 ## About Me

-- I'm a Computer Science & Engineering student currently exploring AI, ML, and DL.
-- Actively practicing on Kaggle and building projects to apply algorithms and models.
-- I enjoy full‑stack web development and working with JavaScript, React, Node.js, and modern tooling.
-- Motivated to contribute to open-source, collaborate on research, and pursue internship opportunities.
+Hi, I'm Naim, a CSE Student passionate about exploring ML & AI.
+Currently I'm learning and building smarter models to solve real world problems using data and Algorithms.

 ---